jimeffry/face-anti-spoofing/README.md

 # Reproduction of MobileNetV2 using MXNet for Face Anti Spoofing
+* I recommend mxnet version for classification, which has pretrained models on ImageNet.[here a link](https://github.com/jimeffry/face-attributes-mxnet)
 ***
 ## Project Descriptions
 + **created by :** lxy and shj